 Health Benefits of Sunflower Seeds

-Sunflower seeds offer a myriad of health benefits, making them a nutritious addition to your diet.
+Sunflower seeds offer multiple potential health benefits, making them a nutritious addition to your diet.
 Let's take a closer look at the remarkable advantages these seeds provide:

 Nutritionally, pumpkin seeds and sunflower seeds offer distinct differences in their composition.
 Pumpkin seeds are slightly lower in calories and carbohydrates compared to sunflower seeds.
 They are higher in protein, fiber, and minerals such as magnesium and zinc.